theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-pa40.md

 weight: 55
 ---

-This article shows how to use the integration type *Transaction* with transaction PA40 in yunIO.<br>
+The following article shows how to use the integration type *Transaction* with transaction PA40 in yunIO.<br>
-The following example application uses the transaction PA40 to define personnel actions in SAP.
+The depicted example application uses the transaction PA40 to define personnel actions in SAP.

 ### Prerequisites